Light Fabric Heat Transfer Printing

 When transferring to darker-hued materials, white heat transfer paper is utilized instead of colored transfer paper.
 White transfer paper has a matte finish and a thin, opaque appearance.
-When the opaque white transfer is placed to colored or dark materials, it prevents the dark fabric colors from appearing through the transfer.
+When the opaque white transfer is placed on colored or dark materials, it prevents the dark fabric colors from appearing through the transfer.

 When using white heat transfer paper, it is critical to ensure that your cuts are made as precisely as possible to the picture.
-The reason for this is because any white that is left around the picture will be visible once the transfer has been heat-pressed.
+The reason for this is that any white that is left around the picture will be visible once the transfer has been heat-pressed.
 It is highly recommended that you make use of a cutting machine such as a Silhouette Cameo or a Cricut in order to achieve the finest possible results.